excellalabs/docker-workshop-2/README.2.md

 ## **EXERCISE: Expose an app via a Service**

-1. Start some hello world containers, `kubectl run hello --image=wyntuition/docker-hello-api:1 --replicas=3`
+1. Start some hello world containers, `kubectl run docker-hello-api --image=wyntuition/docker-hello-api:1 --replicas=3`

     The `kubectl run` command creates a deployment, apart of which creates a pod (along with a ReplicaSet) with your container(s).

 1. Watch them being started, `kubectl get pods -w`

-1. Create a ClusterIP Service for the API port: `kubectl expose deploy/hello --port 8000`
+1. Create a ClusterIP Service for the API port: `kubectl expose deploy/docker-hello-api --port 8000`

 1. Look at IP address allocated: `kubectl get svc`

-1. Get the IP address of the service: `IP=$(kubectl get svc hello -o go-template --template '{{ .spec.clusterIP }}')`
+1. Get the IP address of the service: `IP=$(kubectl get svc docker-hello-api -o go-template --template '{{ .spec.clusterIP }}')`

 1. Send some requests: `curl http://$IP:8000/`